About the Program

 James W. Pitman, Professor.
 Fragmentation, statistics, mathematics, Brownian motion, distribution theory, path transformations, stochastic processes, local time, excursions, random trees, random partitions, processes of coalescence.

-Elizabeth Purdom, Assistant Professor.
+Elizabeth Purdom, Associate Professor.
 Computational biology, bioinformatics, statistics, data analysis, sequencing, cancer genomics.

 Jasjeet S. Sekhon, Professor.
 Program evaluation, statistical and computational methods, causal inference, elections, public opinion, American politics .